 The key to this transition calls for patience.
 Whatever the situation, maybe, make sure that your cockatiel buddy gets its daily dose of nutrients.
 Continue placing the pellets among the seeds, vegetables, and fruits, and let your pet choose.

 We must mention here that the vets emphasize never to stop feeding seeds all of a sudden.
 Forceful attempts will not make your bird love pellets.
 On the flip side, a sudden absence of seed nutrients may lead to health deterioration.

 Suitable Fruits and Veggies for Your Cockatiel: The Best Alternatives to Processed Bird Food

 Say your cockatiel is finally getting acquainted with the pellet mixes.
 Lately, they seem to be liking it.
 But it should not mean you eliminate the fruits and veggies.
 Studies suggest that an ideal diet for a pet cockatiel must contain 25% pulpy fruits and leafy greens.

 However, there are some strict “NO-NO” ones that you must always keep away from them.
 We do not recommend vegetables with a high-water content like celery or head lettuce because of their less to no nutritional value.
 For the record, you must never feed them Avocados.
 They can prove to be fatally toxic for your little pal.

 Always remember to slice the fruits and vegetables into small manageable pieces.
 It will also encourage foraging.
 Remember to wash the pulps and greens thoroughly to eliminate any chemicals or toxins.

-Cockatiels often tend to take a fancy towards a particular or , you can remove them from the for a short while. and avoid others.
-If you find that happening with any specific
+Cockatiels often tend to take a fancy towards a particular food and avoid others.
+If you find that happening with any specific fruit or vegetable, you can remove them from the diet for a short while.